DSS-3604/flask-3604/readme.md

 # Configuration Management

-Configuration information such as the database url/port, credentials, API keys etc are to be supplied to the application.
+Configuration information such as the database url/port, credentials, API keys, etc. are to be supplied to the application.
 However, it is bad practice to stage production information in publicly visible repositories.
 Instead, all config is provided by a config file or via [environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).

 ## In Development